-• Key/Value organization is a simple, but often very efficient schema, as we mentioned in our NoSQL discussion.
+• Key/Value organization is a simple, but often very efficient schema, as we mentioned in our NoSQL discussion, but how do we regain some of the functionality that RDBMS systems offered us?

 • Spark provides special operations on RDDs that contain key/value pairs.
 They are similar to the general ones that we have seen.